WTVY (TV): History

 In 1993, WTVY moved its studios to the historic Houston Hotel building in downtown Dothan (now known as the Woods Building) and operates on the first two floors.
 The news studio is actually located in what used to be the grand ballroom of the hotel.
 The building is tall enough (eight stories) that the station's studio-to-transmitter microwave dish is located on top of the building, not requiring a smaller tower to be built on the property.

-For many years Charles Woods, a perennial aspirant to the governorship of Alabama and occasional minor-party presidential candidate, owned WTVY via Woods Communications Group; it is not to be confused with Woods Communications Corporation, a company owned by his son, David Woods, that owns WCOV-TV in Montgomery and formerly owned WDFX-TV in Dothan.
-In the early 1990s ownership of WTVY was transferred to Chemical Bank and operated under the corporate name of Dothan Holdings, LLC.
+In the same year, shortly after the station moved to the Woods Building, Charles Woods encountered financial difficulties, and he sold his remaining broadcast properties.
+Ownership of WTVY was transferred to Chemical Bank and operated under the corporate name of Dothan Holdings, LLC, and Woods's other stations went to Banam Broadcasting, a subsidiary of BankAmerica.
+Charles Woods's son, David, continued to own WDFX-TV in Dothan and WCOV-TV in Montgomery via his company Woods Communications Corporation.
 Benedek Broadcasting bought WTVY from Chemical Bank/Dothan Holdings in 1995 for a price of $28 million.
-WTVY was one of the Benedek stations that was purchased by Gray Television in 2002.
+In 2002, Benedek announced that it would exit broadcasting and sell its television stations, including WTVY, to Gray Television.

 For much of its history, WTVY doubled as the CBS affiliate for the Panama City market.
 Since Gray bought the station in 2002, WTVY has been a sister station to Panama City's NBC affiliate, WJHG-TV.
 WTVY's transmitter is technically located in the Panama City market even though it is only 28 mi from Dothan.
 In exchange, WJHG had long been available in Dothan on cable since the area did not have its own NBC affiliate.
-This status ended on September 24, 2012 when Gray launched WECP-LD as a Panama City-based CBS affiliate.
+This status ended on September 24, 2012, when Gray launched WECP-LD as a Panama City-based CBS affiliate.
 However, most cable systems in that market continued to carry WTVY in lieu of WECP until October when the latter replaced WTVY on area systems.
-Gray likewise launched WRGX-LD as a Dothan-based NBC affiliate on June 1, 2013 replacing WJHG and Montgomery's WSFA on area cable systems.
+Gray likewise launched WRGX-LD as a Dothan-based NBC affiliate on June 1, 2013, replacing WJHG and Montgomery's WSFA on area cable systems.

 Programming

-Syndicated programming includes Wheel of Fortune, Inside Edition, Rachael Ray, and Live with Kelly and Ryan among others.
-Wheels sister game show, Jeopardy!, airs on NBC-affiliated WRGX, making Dothan one of the few markets to air both shows on separate stations.
 When Panama City relied on WTVY for a CBS station, all syndicated programming that was duplicated on WJHG and ABC outlet WMBB was still shown on WTVY on Panama City's cable systems.
 This is in contrast to SyndEx laws which gives local stations the option to restrict importing of syndicated programming that is already available on an in-market station.
 After WECP replaced WTVY, the former station is able to air shows that WJHG cannot and does not have to rely on an out-of-market station to fill an affiliation slot.